 Course Title Hours

-SLWK 311Social Work and Oppressed Groups3
+SLWK 311Social Work and Anti-oppressive Practice3

-SLWK 422Social Welfare Legislation and Services3
+SLWK 422Social Welfare, Policy and Practice3

 In all cases, however, prerequisites must be satisfied.